-Mrs. Davchevski stated that planning for the Umatilla River Trail began in late 2018 when the Umatilla County Planning Department was awarded a technical assistance grant from the National Park Service's Rivers, Trails, and Conservation (NPS RTCA) program.
+About the Concept Plan The five jurisdictions affiliated with this project first met in February 2017 to discuss developing a west Umatilla County trails plan.
+Planning for the Umatilla River Trail began in late 2018 when the Umatilla County Planning Department was awarded a technical assistance grant from the National Park Service - Rivers, Trails, and Conservation (NPS RTCA) program.
 Community Workshops and Stakeholder meetings were held throughout 2019.

-Mrs. Davchevski further explained that the Umatilla River Trail Concept Plan provides information on the community process and recommendations for a new trail.
-Additionally, it provides information on overall benefits, uses and types of trails and amenities.
-The concept plan represents the community's collective conceptual vision for the trail and is a culmination of all the hard work, vision, partnerships and collaboration that has gone into this project.
-Detailed construction documents will need to be generated to specifying exact locations, measurements and materiality before the trail is built.
-Phased implementation, adaptive management, funding and partnership building is expected to continue over time to best suit the needs of the trail, the users, the public and the environment.
+The Umatilla River Trail Plan provides information on the community process and recommendations for a new trail.
+It also provides information on overall benefits, uses, types of trails and amenities.
+It represents the community's collective-conceptual vision for the trail, and is a culmination of all the hard work, vision, partnerships, and collaboration that has gone into this project.
+Before the trail is built, detailed construction documents will need to be generated, specifying exact locations, measurements, and materiality.
+Phased implementation, adaptive management, funding, and partnership building is expected to continue over time to best suit the needs of the trail, users, members of the public, and the environment.
+Development of community and multi-modal trails benefit communities in several ways from offering recreation